Crown The Empire: Vocalist Dave Escamilla Leaves Band

 — Brent Alexander (@brenttaddie) January 7, 2017

 As previously reported by the Inquisitr, Crown the Empire’s labelmates on Rise Records, metalcore band Of Mice & Men, have also recently experienced a run of hard luck concerning their vocalist.
-Due to an ongoing battle with Marfan snydrome (MFS), Of Mice & Men singer Austin Carlile had to leave the group for the sake of his health.
+Due to an ongoing battle with Marfan syndrome (MFS), Of Mice & Men singer Austin Carlile had to leave the group for the sake of his health.

 Crown the Empire formed in 2010 in Dallas, Texas.
-In addition to their forenamed 2012 debut, The Fallout, the band has also also released albums The Resistance: Rise of the Runaways (2014) and their latest full-length effort, last year’s Retrograde.
+In addition to their forenamed 2012 debut, The Fallout, the band has also released The Resistance: Rise of the Runaways (2014) and their latest full-length effort, last year’s Retrograde.
 All three albums were released by noted Oregonian rock, punk, and metal label, Rise Records.

 Check out Crown the Empire’s music video for “Hologram” below.